andycroll/andycroll.com/_posts/2020/2020-01-20-be-suspicious-of-join-tables.md

 With a “basic” join table there is no way to add functionality to this unnamed concept.
 The lack of a place to put this extension means you might have to attach functionality to one of the joined models.

-In the “join table” example above you might be forced to put a `role` attribute on the `User`, when a `User`’s role is likely different for each organisation of which they're a member.
-This need—for role information that belongs on the join table—demonstrates the requirement for the real `Membership` model.
+In the “join table” example above you might be forced to put a `role` attribute on the `User`, where a `User`’s role is likely different for each organisation of which they're a member.
+This need—for role information that belongs on the join table—demonstrates the requirement for a real `Membership` model.

 Delaying the creation of the `Membership` concept will make for more refactoring later.

 ## Why not?

-There’s extra manual work to be done when you can’t simply create “has and belongs to”-style joins, as you have to create the joining model yourself.
+There's extra manual work, if you aren’t using the built-in functionality for "has and belongs to"-style joins, so you have to create the joining model yourself.

 ```ruby
 # has_and_belongs_to_many